What is an EICR certificate?

 How long is an EICR valid for?

-How long does a landlord’s electrical certificate last is a very common question?
-It is recommended an EICR be carried out at an interval of every ten years, five years for privately residential rented properties.
-Or if there is a change of tenant in a dwelling.
+A very common question is how long a landlord’s electrical certificate lasts.
+It is recommended that an EICR be carried out every five years for privately residential rented properties, or if there is a change of tenant in a dwelling.

 Can a tenant move in without a report?